ACCEPTING CASES NATIONWIDE

 Pfizer, Inc., has been the manufacturer, marketer, and distributor of Depo-Provera since acquiring the rights through a merger with Pharmacia in 2003.
 The company is responsible for ensuring the drug’s global safety, efficacy, and quality standards.
 Under Pfizer’s ownership, Depo-Provera has become a widely used contraceptive with different formulations, including the standard Depo-Provera Contraceptive Injection and the lower-dose Depo-SubQ Provera 104.

-However, the company has faced various lawsuits related to Depo-Provera, including claims concerning side effects like bone density loss and potential links to conditions such as meningiomas.
+However, the company has faced various lawsuits related to Depo-Provera, including claims concerning side effects like bone density loss and potential impacts to conditions such as meningiomas.
 The company must manage these legal issues while continuing to market and distribute Depo-Provera.

 This infographic is a vertical timeline that notes significant times for Depo-Provera and it's manufacturer, Pfizer Inc.